keencave/LBridge/README.md

 Click on "Download latest APK" or choose the "Nightly Snapshots" for the very latest ones.

-Please note, that LimiTTer is NOT maintained by Abbott.
+Please note, that LBridge code for LimiTTer is NOT maintained by Abbott.
 It is a experimental DIY project.
 You will built your own individual LimiTTer.
 So you are responsible yourself for what you have built.
-I have opened this project here because it's a invitation for all developers out there to improve the LimiTTer.
+Dont make any medical decisions based on the results as they can be wrong!